dnp3/opendnp3-guide/source/layout/directories.rst

        /openpaltests        // tests cases for openpal
        /opendnp3tests       // test cases for opendnp3, asiopal, and asiodnp3
-       /apdufuzzer          // an 'in-memory' fuzzer for the APDU parser /catch               // a redistribution of the Catch testing library
+       /apdufuzzer          // an 'in-memory' fuzzer for the APDU parser /catch               // a redistribution of the Catch C++ unit testing framework

    /dotnet                  // Microsoft .NET wrappers and applications
      /bindings